noobasuna/tpeisze/index.md

 - **Ethics AI:** Fairness, Causal Inference

 ## News
+- **[Dec.
+2025]** Our papers on causal-graph driven ME spotting model are accepted to Pattern Recognition Letters.
 - **[Aug.
 2025]** Our papers on self-healing materials are accepted to TENCON 2025.
 - **[June.
 2025]** Our paper about drone surveillance is accepted to Ubicomp 2025 poster track, and Internship at Academia Sinica, Dr Jer-Lai Kuo's lab.
 Funded by IIPP.
 - **[Jan.
 2025]** Our paper about generative models on fMRI data is accepted to ISBI 2025.